 An excess of GeV gamma-rays in Fermi-LAT data was first reported by Goodenough and Hooper [70].
 The Fermi-LAT collaboration reported that the spectrum and morphology of the excess is sensitive to the assumed diffuse emission model.
 However the excess is still statistically significant under all models tested [71, 72].
 The excess has bee interpreted as originating from self-annihilating dark matter.
 Under this assumption depending on the annihilation channel typically dark matter masses are approximately 10 GeV ( $\tau^+\tau^-$ ) or 35 GeV ( $b\bar{b}$ ) [73], with annihilation cross sections close to that of the thermal relic cross section [74].
 The dark matter scenarios are inconsistent or at best in tension with limits from dwarf spheriodal galaxies.
 Recently, mounting evidence for large contribution from pulsars [75, 76, 77, 78], could offer an explanation for the excess.
+A more recent analysis of the 2FIG catalog does not provide significant support for either a pulsar or a dark matter interpretation of this signal [79].

-A new template fit based on energy spectra for each possible process of gamma-ray emission finds that gamma-ray production from $\pi^0$ in molecular clouds could explain the Galactic Center excess [79, 80].
-The study relied on a CO Skymap, as tracer for molecular clouds, from the Planck Satellite through the measurement of CO rotation lines [81].
+A new template fit based on energy spectra for each possible process of gamma-ray emission finds that gamma-ray production from $\pi^0$ in molecular clouds could explain the Galactic Center excess [80, 81].
+The study relied on a CO Skymap, as tracer for molecular clouds, from the Planck Satellite through the measurement of CO rotation lines [82].
 The Galactic Center excess resembles in morphology more that of the central molecular cloud zone (CMZ) instead of a spherical DM profile.
 Note that the Fermi-LAT Collaboration showed that the GC excess is robust to the inclusion of a CMZ template [72].